nxp-imx-support/meta-imx-fastboot/README.md

 i.MX Fast Boot Meta-Layer
 =======================

+**Note: Before starting, make sure that the correct branch is selected, according to the intended BSP release.**

 This layer creates custom images with Falcon Mode enabled in U-Boot.
 Full description of this method can be found in [AN14093](https://www.nxp.com.cn/docs/en/application-note/AN14093.pdf).

 It supports the **i.MX8M Family** (i.MX8M Nano, i.MX8M Mini, i.MX8M Plus) and the **i.MX9 Family** (i.MX93 and i.MX95).